joeyparrish/kinetoscope/hardware/firmware/README.md

 #define SECRET_WIFI_PASS "Put your WiFi password here"
 ```

 The firmware cannot be compiled without this.
+To disable WiFi and require a
+wired connection, leave these blank.

 ## Compile firmware